-CGN’s popular Lake Geneva boat cruises from Genève to Lausanne via Nyon and Yvoire on lac Léman take just less than four hours.
+CGN’s popular Lake Geneva boat cruises from Genève to Lausanne via Nyon and Yvoire on Lac Léman take just less than four hours.

 A pleasure boat trip from Genève to Lausanne is one of the most popular day-trip cruises on Lake Geneva in Switzerland.
-The one-way cruise is just shorter than four hours and call en route at various stop including Yvoire and Nyon.
+The one-way cruise is just shorter than four hours and call en route at various stops including Yvoire and Nyon.
 Historic Belle Époque paddle steamers are the most pleasant way to cruise on Lac Léman with gourmet lunch and dinner (optional) served on mealtime cruises.
 Mt Blanc can be seen from various parts of the lake near Genève.

 Cruising from Geneva to Lausanne

 Genève is at the southwestern corner of the croissant-shaped Lake Geneva.
-Boats frequently depart from the city on circular sightseeing and lunch cruises or to nearby towns but the grandest cruise is the almost four-hours trip to Lausanne on the northernmost curve of Lac Léman.
+Boats frequently depart from the city on circular sightseeing and lunch cruises or to nearby towns but the grandest cruise is the almost four-hour trip to Lausanne on the northernmost curve of Lac Léman.

 The boats turn around fairly fast on the return trip making it near impossible to do sightseeing in Lausanne or Geneva and return by boat on the same day.
 Return by train if planning to do sightseeing at the final destination.